 - Bar à Champagne: It is located at the top of the Iron Lady and you will have the opportunity to enjoy a glass of champagne from 10 to 20 € until 22 h. while enjoying the view of the illuminated city of Paris.
 And if you go with the little ones of the house, don't worry!
 They also offer non-alcoholic drinks.

 If you want more information on where to dine in the vicinity see the post about restaurants near the Eiffel Tower.

-At sunset, the Eiffel Tower turns a golden color thanks to the lighting of 336 projectors with sodium lamps of a yellow-orange color that are placed on the beams of the monument and offer visitors a totally different and unique image to the one they have had throughout the day.
+From sunset onwards, the Eiffel Tower turns a golden color thanks to the illumination of 336 projectors with sodium lamps of a yellow-orange color that are placed on the monument's joists and offer visitors a totally different and unparalleled image to the one they have had throughout the day.